 We recommend you set these thresholds at least 24 hours after monitor activation so you can refer to the average performance data displayed here.

 A synthetic monitor in violation of a threshold generates a problem.
 A monitor in violation of a single availability threshold (global availability or consecutive failures at a selected number of locations) generates one problem, regardless of the number of occurrences.
 If a monitor violates two thresholds, two problems are generated.

-In the Dynatrace portal, a problem notification area for active problems appears at top-right.
-Any monitors with problems are outlined in red on the Synthetic dashboard.
+The problem notifications area for active problems is at the upper-right of the Dynatrace web UI.
+Any monitors with problems are outlined in red on the Synthetic page.

 There are three main problem types for browser monitors or HTTP monitors:

 - Global outage

 - Performance threshold violation